MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-create-appointments-in-a-specific-time-zone-by-using-ews-in-exchange.md

     }
 }
 ```

 > [!NOTE]
 > In the second example, the TimeZoneDescription Extended Property need to be set to avoid a potention issue when meeting updates are being sent out to enternal recipient.

 When this example is executed on a client computer configured in the Eastern time zone, and the three appointments it creates are viewed from a client configured in the Eastern time zone, they appear at 1:00 PM, 2:00 PM, and 3:00 PM, respectively.

-## Creating appointments in different time zones by using EWS
+## Create appointments in different time zones by using EWS

 When creating appointments or meetings using EWS, you have three options for specifying the time zone:

-- To use Coordinated Universal Time (UTC), do not include a [TimeZoneContext](https://msdn.microsoft.com/library/573c462b-aa1d-4ba0-8852-e3f48b26873b%28Office.15%29.aspx) element, [MeetingTimeZone](https://msdn.microsoft.com/library/413b47d9-8126-462c-9a4f-4e771a5e8889%28Office.15%29.aspx) element (Exchange 2007 only), or [StartTimeZone](https://msdn.microsoft.com/library/d38c4dc1-4ecb-42a1-8d57-a451b16a2de2%28Office.15%29.aspx) and [EndTimeZone](https://msdn.microsoft.com/library/6c53c337-be60-4d22-9e9e-a0c140c5e913%28Office.15%29.aspx) elements (Exchange 2010 and later) in the [CreateItem operation](https://msdn.microsoft.com/library/78a52120-f1d0-4ed7-8748-436e554f75b6%28Office.15%29.aspx) request.
+- To use Coordinated Universal Time (UTC), do not include a [TimeZoneContext](/exchange/client-developer/web-service-reference/timezonecontex.md) element, [MeetingTimeZone](/exchange/client-developer/web-service-reference/meetingtimezone.md) element (Exchange 2007 only), or [StartTimeZone](/exchange/client-developer/web-service-reference/starttimezone.md) and [EndTimeZone](/exchange/client-developer/web-service-reference/endtimezone.md) elements (Exchange 2010 and later) in the [CreateItem operation](/exchange/client-developer/web-service-reference/createitem-operation.md) request.

-- To use a specific time zone for all date/time properties, including properties when creating a new appointment or meeting, specify a time zone in the [TimeZoneContext](https://msdn.microsoft.com/library/573c462b-aa1d-4ba0-8852-e3f48b26873b%28Office.15%29.aspx) element in the [CreateItem operation](https://msdn.microsoft.com/library/78a52120-f1d0-4ed7-8748-436e554f75b6%28Office.15%29.aspx) request.
+- To use a specific time zone for all date/time properties, including properties when creating a new appointment or meeting, specify a time zone in the [TimeZoneContext](/exchange/client-developer/web-service-reference/timezonecontext.md) element in the [CreateItem operation](/exchange/client-developer/web-service-reference/createitem-operation.md) request.

 - To use a different time zone than the one specified in the [TimeZoneContext](https://msdn.microsoft.com/library/573c462b-aa1d-4ba0-8852-e3f48b26873b%28Office.15%29.aspx) element, include a [TimeZoneContext](https://msdn.microsoft.com/library/573c462b-aa1d-4ba0-8852-e3f48b26873b%28Office.15%29.aspx) element, [MeetingTimeZone](https://msdn.microsoft.com/library/413b47d9-8126-462c-9a4f-4e771a5e8889%28Office.15%29.aspx) element (Exchange 2007 only), or [StartTimeZone](https://msdn.microsoft.com/library/d38c4dc1-4ecb-42a1-8d57-a451b16a2de2%28Office.15%29.aspx) and [EndTimeZone](https://msdn.microsoft.com/library/6c53c337-be60-4d22-9e9e-a0c140c5e913%28Office.15%29.aspx) elements (Exchange 2010 and later) in the [CreateItem operation](https://msdn.microsoft.com/library/78a52120-f1d0-4ed7-8748-436e554f75b6%28Office.15%29.aspx) request.